arciisine/functional-pipeline-optimization/README.md

     * Apply access level verification
     * Set via pragma
 * Look for more performance enhancements
-    * Might be some areas where we can precompute part of the transformation key
+    * Look for way of inlining nested chains

 **Refactoring**